sumukhbansal/GeometricDeepLearningUsingPytorch/README.md

 # GeometricDeepLearningUsingPytorch
-This repository contains my experiments in the domain of geometric deep learning using the pyorch framework.
+Contains my experiments in the domain of geometric deep learning using the pyorch framework.